yash-garg274/8K_Sentiment-Analysis/README.md

 ## What is 8-K

  Form 8-K is the “current report” companies must file with the Securities and Exchange Commission(SEC) to announce major events that shareholders should know about.
- The companies file a 8-K report whenever significant corporate events take place that trigger a disclosure.
+ The companies files a 8-K report whenever significant corporate events take place that trigger a disclosure.

 ##  Problem Description